Hoover and Strong

-Hoover & Strong, a manufacturer of recycled precious metals, had an HVAC noise problem.
+Hoover and Strong, a manufacturer of recycled precious metals, had an HVAC noise problem.
 Their clean air blower installed in the work area was creating an organizational hazard as noise levels were distracting to employees.
 Acoustical Solutions developed a custom fitted sound enclosure to reduce noise levels by 50%.

-Acoustical Solutions scoped out the job site and saw two initial problems:
+Acoustical Solutions scoped out the job site and saw three initial problems:

 The sound blankets that Acoustical Solutions chose for this application were the ABSC-25 because they are a class 1 fire rated blanket suitable for indoor use, and they not only absorb sound energy, but block transmission as well.

 Knowing that the blower on the unit is set within a close proximity to a work area, Acoustical Solutions needed to add as much sound blocking as they could to the unit, and ABSC-25 sound blankets utilize a two pound version of mass loaded vinyl sound barrier, sandwiched in between two one-inch layers of fiberglass quilted into a vinyl covering.
 This version of the product provided optimal sound blocking power, making it the perfect enclosure material.

 Installation of the isolation hangers was very straightforward.
 Acoustical Solutions simply cut the existing threaded rod, breaking the metal to metal connection between the unit and ceiling deck, and inserted the isolation hanger, tying off the threaded rod to the top and bottom of the hanger.

 The ABSC-25 sound blankets were a little more challenging.
 First, there were a number of cut outs that would be required for the enclosure, and secondly the unit still had to be able to draw in air to function properly.
 Creating a tortured path would allow air, but reduce sound.

 The blankets on all four sides of the enclosure went on first, attaching to a concrete header.
 The cut-outs for duct work were field measured, then cut with a utility knife to the appropriate size; taking care to not make too large a cut which would sacrifice the sound attenuation of the enclosure.

 Extra edge binding was then wrapped around the cut-outs and stapled into place to assure that no loose fiberglass was open to the mechanical room.